 1. Vague scope and magical promises

 If the proposal is all buzzwords and no blueprint, pause.
 Contracts should define use cases, success metrics, milestones, and acceptance criteria.
-“Transformative AI” means nothing without a measurable target.
-Push for a phased plan (POC → pilot → production) with clear deliverables you can verify.
-Credible AI development companies won’t promise a custom, enterprise-grade system in two sprints.
+"Transformative AI" means nothing without a measurable target.
+Push for a phased plan (POC, pilot, then production) with clear deliverables you can verify at each stage.

 2. Fuzzy IP ownership and model rights

 Who owns the code, the model weights, the evaluation harness, and the fine-tuned artifacts?
-If the agreement merely says “you own the outputs,” it’s not enough.
+If the agreement merely says "you own the outputs," it is not enough.
 Insist on explicit ownership (or an exclusive, perpetual license) to all deliverables created for you, including trained weights and inference pipelines.
 Ban vendor reuse of your bespoke models for other clients without your written consent.

 3. Broad data reuse and weak data-exit terms